sasabosnic/rgz/openbsd.amsterdam.md

 	romanzolotarev
 	ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIIqh7BmO...
 1500469202

+Please allow few hours for your VM to be started.
 You'll get IPv4 (and IPv6) address as soon as your VM is deployed.

----

 Login to the VM (assuming your private SSH key is in its default location):

 <pre>
 $ <b>ssh <i>username@XXX.XXX.XXX.XXX</i></b>